Lean Six Sigma Project Sponsor Training

 Session 2 - (4 hours)

-The majority of this session will be dedicated to discussion and brainstorming on the critical elements of success in implementation specific to your organization.
+The majority of this session will be dedicated to discussion and brainstorming on the critical success factors for your organization.
 The instructors will provide a framework based on their past experience to lead and guide this discussion.
 The following will be highlighted:

 - Establish productivity baselines